 19 Sweet and Savory Toast Recipes

 Instead of opting for the quintessential avocado toast, top it with some Sriracha and a boiled egg for a more scrumptious and savory bite.
-This quick recipe is sure to make you feel full and healthy, since hard-boiled eggs are a high-quality source of protein that contain healthy fats and vitamins.
-Eggs are one of the few foods that contain vitamin D. Plus, they are packed with vitamin B12, which helps to rev up your metabolism.
+This quick recipe is sure to make you feel full and healthy Hard-boiled eggs are a high-quality source of protein that contain healthy fats and vitamins.
+Eggs are one of the few foods that contain vitamin D. Plus, they are packed with vitamin B-12, which helps to rev up your metabolism.

 Recipe and Nutritional Info: The L.A.